deislabs/mystikos/README.md

 - The SGX target (based on the [Open Enclave SDK](https://github.com/openenclave/openenclave))
 - The Linux target (for verification on non-SGX platforms)

-The minimalist kernel of Open LibOS manages essential computing resources inside the TEE, such as CPU/threads, memory, files, networks, etc. It handles most of the syscalls that a normal operating system would handle (with limits).
+The minimalist kernel of Mystikos manages essential computing resources inside the TEE, such as CPU/threads, memory, files, networks, etc. It handles most of the syscalls that a normal operating system would handle (with limits).
 Many syscalls are handled directly by the kernel while others are delegated to